History of Tokyo: Late century development

 By the 1650s, Edo reached a population of 500,000, becoming Japan's largest city.
 Immigrants came from elsewhere in Japan.
 As the areas surrounding the central citadel grew, two notable communities formed: the Yamanote and Shitamachi.
 Two shitamachi communities were Nihonbashi and Kyobashi.
 Nihonbashi's large commodities store built in 1662, Shirokiya, became Tokyu Department Store.
+(Note: One notable figure from this era was Yaoya Oshichi, a grocer's daughter who became a folk hero.
+Elements of her story were fabricated over time.
+After a fire broke out near her parents' home in the winter of 1682, her family's shop was destroyed, and they moved to the Enjo-ji temple, which Oshichi loved.
+After Oshichi had to return home, she lit her house on fire, hoping to go back to Enjo-ji.
+She was put in jail.
+Unable to live apart from Enjo-it, she lied about being older to receive a death sentence, and got attention during her procession to Suzugimori.)

 Some new residents in the city were foreigners.
 From 1660 to 1790, Dutch traders, restricted to Nagasaki's Dejima island, were forced to make annual delegatory trips to Edo, and perform certain ceremonies when they arrived.
 After 1790, tributaries had to be sent every four years.
 The Dutch were also required to send an annual report on world events, which continued until the mid-19th century, when Japan opened themselves to foreigners.

-One notable figure then was Yaoya Oshichi, a grocer's daughter who became a folk hero.
-Elements of her story were fabricated over time.
-After a fire broke out near her parents' home in the winter of 1682, her family's shop was destroyed, and they moved to the Enjo-ji temple, which Oshichi loved.
-After Oshichi had to return home, she lit her house on fire, hoping to go back to Enjo-ji.
-She was put in jail.
-Unable to live apart from Enjo-it, she lied about being older to receive a death sentence, and got attention during her procession to Suzugimori.